 What if there’s a probationary period for new employees (usually 3 months or 90 days)?

 The 60-day employment and enrolment ruling still holds.
 As the employer, you will need to enrol the employee by the 60th day.

 To enrol an employee, you will have to provide an enrolment form for the selected MPF scheme that your company is participating in.
-The employee will need to:
+Thereafter, the employee will need to: